Trade directory · New Bedford metro · Massachusetts

 Licensing Requirements

-Massachusetts requires Unrestricted Construction Supervisor License (CSL) for projects over $1,000.
-Must pass PSI exam covering building codes, safety, and business practices.
-Requires 3 years verifiable construction experience or relevant degree.
-License renewal every 2 years with 6 hours continuing education.
-Home Improvement Contractor registration also required through Office of Consumer Affairs and Business Regulation.
+Massachusetts requires Construction Supervisor License (CSL) for projects over $1,000.
+Must pass written exam covering building codes, safety, and business practices.
+30 hours continuing education every 3 years.
+Home Improvement Contractor registration required for residential work.
+Bond and insurance requirements apply.

 §2